b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - When documenting an annotation type, be sure to document any members.
 - Whether or not a class or static method is thread-safe, be sure to document its thread-safety level.
 - Doc comments should be readable both in the source code and in the generated documentation.

+## General Programming

+### Minimize the scope of local variables

+- The most powerful technique for minimizing the scope of a local variable is to declare it where it is first used.
+- Nearly every local variable declaration should contain an initializer.
+- `for` loops present a special opportunity to minimize the scope of variables.
+- Keep methods small and focused.